 A sump pump works to transfer water from one location to another.
 Most sump pumps are installed in the basement or other low areas that are prone to flooding.
 Like most moving pieces of machinery, a sump pump is prone to occasional malfunction and requires maintenance in order to continue operating.

-If you need sump pump repair in Moscow, Tobyhanna and Clifton Township, PA, or any of our other service locations across the Pocono region of Pennsylvania, please consider Freedom Flow Plumbing and Heating Services, your plumbing and heating servants.
+If you need sump pump repair in Clifton Township and Scranton, PA, or any of our other service locations across the Pocono region of Pennsylvania, please consider Freedom Flow Plumbing and Heating Services, your plumbing and heating servants.
 We will arrive promptly when you need us and we will work diligently until the job is done properly.
 Pick up the phone and dial (570) 468-8217 to speak with us today.

 Common Causes of Sump Pump Malfunction